18F/development-guide/_pages/apis.md

 General JSON guidelines:

-* Responses should be **a JSON object** (not an array).
+* **Responses should be a JSON object (not an array)**.
 Using an array to return results limits the ability to include metadata about results, and limits the API's ability to add additional top-level keys in the future.
 * **Don't use unpredictable keys**.
 Parsing a JSON response where keys are unpredictable (e.g. derived from data) is difficult, and adds friction for clients.
 * **Use consistent case for keys**.
 Whether you use `under_score` or `CamelCase` for your API keys, make sure you are consistent.

 ## Use a consistent date format

-{% include components/tag-standard.html %} And specifically, [use ISO 8601](https://xkcd.com/1179/), in UTC.
+{% include components/tag-standard.html %} Specifically, [use ISO 8601](https://xkcd.com/1179/), in UTC.

-For just dates, that looks like `{{ site.time | date: '%Y-%m-%d' }}`.
-For full times, that's of the form `{{ site.time | date: '%Y-%m-%dT%TZ' }}`.
+For dates, that looks like `{{ site.time | date: '%Y-%m-%d' }}`.
+For dates with times, that's of the form `{{ site.time | date: '%Y-%m-%dT%TZ' }}`.

 This date format is used all over the web, and puts each field in consistent order -- from least granular to most granular.